Oil-paper umbrella: Production and materials

 The umbrella skin is made from the tree skin of morus plant called "sa".
 Morus skin is cooked to soft, washed, smashed, washed and bleached.
 It is covered in cloth to increase the thickness.
 Then dried under the sun.
 Oil-paper umbrella production is all handmade including slicing the bamboo stick, combining the umbrella scaffold, addition of the skin, painting, and drying.
 Bo Sang umbrella use oil paint to paint and are all painted completely by hand.

 Umbrella festival

 The oil-paper umbrella festival takes place in Chiang Mai during the January or February of every year.
 It is one of the most popular festivals and attracts a lot of tourists.
 The festival mainly takes place in the streets of Bo Sang, every place in the village are decorated with oil-paper umbrella.
 There are also competitions taking place between artisans and artists of the oil-paper umbrella, prizes are awarded to the winners.
 Women from the Bo Sang village performs the bicycle show with the oil-paper umbrella and are simultaneously competing for "Miss Bo Sang" of the year.

+In Vietnam

+Vietnamese people also have a long tradition of using oil-paper umbrellas.